crapp/ealogger/README.md

 This library provides a very simple logging funtionality for c++ applications.
 You can use it to log to stdout and to a logfile.
-The library registers a signal handler for SIGUSR1 and is compatible with logrotate.
+The library registers a signal handler for SIGUSR1 (only available on linux currently) and is compatible with logrotate.

 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*